-This is a bit of hindsight bias but I thought it’d still be interesting to point out.
-The appellant has started a crowdfunding campaign 4 days after the above Qi Men Dun Jia chart was generated.
+This is a bit of hindsight bias, but I thought it’d still be interesting to point out.
+The appellant started a crowdfunding campaign four days after the above Qi Men Dun Jia chart was generated.
 It begs the question: Was this shown in the above chart?

-It definitely is and I suspected that he did not have the money to pay the initial damages when I first saw the chart.
+It definitely is, and I suspected he did not have the money to pay the initial damages when I first saw the chart.

-We simply need to look at 戊 Earth (representing money and capital) and where it resides:
+We need to look at 戊 Earth (representing money and capital) and where it resides:

-- It sits in 乾 which is its Tomb (墓) sector which is a very clear sign that he’s going to struggle financially.
+- It sits in 乾, its Tomb (墓) sector, which clearly shows that he will struggle financially.

-- This financial aspect is going to be a very huge for him because 戊 sits on 己 and 己 itself represents a pit, or hole, so it’s money he’s not going to be able to summon up.
-Furthermore, 己 Earth here can also be seen as 2021’s Tai Sui (太岁) which amplifies everything.
+- This financial aspect will be huge for him because 戊 sits on 己 and 己 itself represents a pit or hole, so it’s money he’s not going to be able to summon up.
+Furthermore, 己 Earth here can also be seen as 2021’s Tai Sui (太岁), which amplifies everything.

 Why Tactical Decisions Are Important

-I don’t think I need to elaborate much on why tactical decisions are important.
-A single decision can alter the course of a lot of things and I guess the above case study is a good example of how Qi Men Dun Jia can be used to help you alter the course even without the person’s birth details.
+I don’t need to elaborate much on why tactical decisions are important.
+A single decision can alter the course of many things, and I guess the above case study is a good example of how Qi Men Dun Jia can help you alter the course even without the person’s birth details.

-The appellant did put his birth details on social media and its public and I took a look at it.
+The appellant put his birth details on social media, and I generated his BaZi chart.
 All I can say is that whatever is happening now is definitely written in the charts, and even his BaZi chart points out that things are about to get a lot worse.
 This whole saga started in 2015, escalated in 2018, and blew up in 2021.
 If you had the BaZi chart of the appellant, you would be able to see how things slowly unfolded over the years.
 It’s not come to a point where he can only hypothetically use Qi Men Dun Jia to see how not to make things even worse.
 Like I always say, it’s important to look at a BaZi chart holistically and see how each year and 10-year phase are interconnected.

-Qi Men Dun Jia is useful in the sense that it can help one avert these things that are written in our charts and it is able to point things out much more clearly than using BaZi alone.
-It’s not one’s BaZi chart is unable to deduce these things and give a client the proper advice to avert these things, but one would have to dive into the individual months in order to do so and there will be a complex question of when an event starts and ends.
+Qi Men Dun Jia is useful because it can help one avert these things written in our charts and point things out much more clearly than using BaZi alone.
+It’s not one’s BaZi chart that cannot deduce these things and give a client the proper advice to avert these things, but one would have to dive into the individual months to do so, and there will be a complex question of when an event starts and ends.

-Qi Men Dun Jia allows you to skip that cumbersome process and tell you the answer upfront even without someone’s birth details or exact birth time.
-The snapshot in time expressed through a Qi Men Dun Jia chart is already describing the current state and how things are unfolding.
+Qi Men Dun Jia allows you to skip that cumbersome process and tell you the answer upfront, even without someone’s birth details or exact birth time.
+The snapshot in time expressed through a Qi Men Dun Jia chart already describes the current state and how things unfold.
 I guess that’s why it’s so popular now and being practised and sold by many practitioners in the industry.
-It is the easiest Chinese metaphysics technique to pick up and I can see why it’s appealing, but like any other astrological method, difficult to master analyzing a chart is not possible with linear thinking alone.
+It is the easiest Chinese metaphysics technique to pick up, and I can see why it’s appealing, but like any other astrological method, difficult to master analyzing a chart is not possible with linear thinking alone.